 Plantronics is recognized as the workspace communications brand.
 After all, the company’s Voyager models are salient in cubicles of all fields, but today we’re inspecting one of its newer products: the Plantronics BackBeat Fit 3100, a pair of durable true wireless earbuds.
 For those who prioritize safety over sound quality, these pricey earbuds may serve as a unique stocking stuffer.

-Editor’s note: this review was updated on April 8, 2019, to reflect new objective scoring method.
+Editor’s note: this review was updated on March 3, 2020, to answer reader FAQ.

 Who is the Plantronics BackBeat Fit 3100 for?